cyborgnoah/Medicate/Docs/Readme.txt

 You will have to write and keep documents maintained here.
-Hope You do Well
+Hope You do Well.
+Hello everyone.